xtrinch/fpga-bitcoin-miner/README.md

 ## Usage

-Manual build with `make`.

-Flash the ECP5evn with `make program`.

 Test with `make test-top`, `make test-uart`, `make test-miner`.
 Tests for the top module and the miner module will mine the genesis block.

+Build with `make`.

+Flash the ECP5evn with `make program`.

 Compile C code in `helpers` directory with `gcc pc-comm.c -o pc-comm`  and run with `./pc-comm` to observe serial packets.